kaga/kaga.github.io/debugging-teams/_posts/2021-06-20-Amusing-Ourselves-to-Death.markdown

 ![Amusing Ourselves to Death](/assets/book/amusing-ourselves-to-death.jpg)

 Software development involves a lot of reading and writing.
 In order to write a program, one must read the API documentation, sample code and more, before a single line of code is written.
-To be a good developer, one must write readable code that at least the future self could understand[^1].
+To be a good software developer, one must write readable code that at least the future self could understand[^1].

 Similar to [GOTO Book Club](https://www.youtube.com/playlist?list=PLEx5khR4g7PJbSLmADahf0LOpTLifiCra), I will be discussing different areas of software development which inspired by a book.
 However, this is not a book review but hopefully spark your interest to join this book club.